 More broadly, it is time to consider the ways in which corporate Australia, including the director community, can promote professionalism, accountability and purpose.

 Not that this initial response inspires confidence.
-In fact, it looks like they’re running out of ideas (But they’re not alone.
-I think royal commissioner Kenneth Hayne’s recommendations might just reflect the same problem faced by the AICD).
+In fact, it looks like they’re running out of ideas.
 The greatest advantage of the standard model is also its biggest limitation.
-Easy to teach but it has no theoretical depth from which to draw substantive solutions to the wicked problems exposed by the commission.
+Easy to teach but it has no theoretical depth from which to draw substantive solutions to the wicked problems exposed by the Commission.
 Indeed, what is proposed is arguably rooted in the same contradictions that led to the royal commission in the first place.
 Rather than use the Commission’s findings to challenge the assumptions underpinning the coursework, the approach is literally to recommit resources to it and double down.

 The challenge is that the flaws in governance training are buried so deep and are so entrenched that I suspect no one within knows they are there.
+It was baked in on the first day.
 And even if they were looking and had the skills and knowledge required to see, it would be a brave person who dared to call it out (the irony is not lost on me - as they say we teach what we need to learn )?
 Forewarning the ultimate contradiction, that today’s governance solution becomes tomorrow’s governance crisis.

 Outsiders, like Dr Murphy are prepared to call it out “There is a dire need for new thinking within the boardroom and inside the peak bodies.
 The time is nigh for radical disruptive change in the corporate and non-profit boardrooms and the institutions that are charged with preparing directors for their challenging responsibilities.”.

 Though the thinking is not new and the warnings sounded long ago: